 In 2007, the Gables moved to Nicaragua to live and focus on New Song’s assignment.
 The mother church planted two outreach congregations in that same year, and Linda started some social projects focusing on health, education, recreation, and micro-enterprise.

 Jim Bob “Diego” Norman joined them in 2008 and began picking up responsibilities quickly as the mission rapidly grew.
-Diego was named president of the mission in 2015 and currently leads the mission with a staff of three Americans and over forty Nicaraguans.
+Diego was named president of the mission in 2015 and currently leads the mission with a staff of two (United States) Americans and over forty Nicaraguans.